Autocruise has added welcome clarity by dividing its 2009 line-up into three distinct ranges; the Star, Star Plus and Driving ranges.

 The improved kitchen in the Augusta

-The fixed single bed Augusta also gets wider beds and a revised layout with a re-designed kitchen that makes better use of the space, and now also includes a 175-litre fridge/freezer.
+The fixed single bed Augusta gets wider beds and a revised layout with a re-designed kitchen making better use of the space.
+It also now includes a 175-litre fridge/freezer.

 The Augusta and Gleneagle are the true pinnacle of Autocruise motorhoming and both now stand out as superbly appointed luxury motorhomes.

 A raft of new models and increased specification add customer appeal.